groupdocs-viewer/GroupDocs.Viewer-for-.NET/Showcases/ASP.NET_MVC_Front_End/README.md

+> ## *Showcases in this directory are not updated and maintained anymore.
+The source code is kept here for reference only.
+For latest updates, checkout our [new and feature-rich sample applications](https://github.com/groupdocs-viewer).*

 # ASP.Net MVC Front End Powered by GroupDocs.Viewer

 This Application allows a user to see the Html or Image Representation of a document.
 User can apply watermark and apply other trnasformations like Reordering and rotation to the output pages.